wso2/docs-is/en/docs/using-wso2-identity-server/creating-users-using-the-ask-password-option.md

             changes.

-2. Optionally, if you are adding users via the management console, the **EnableAskPasswordAdminUI** property value needs to be added to the `           <IS_HOME>/repository/conf/deployment-toml` file.
+2. Optionally, if you are adding users via the management console, the following property needs to be added to the
+    `           <IS_HOME>/repository/conf/deployment-toml` file.

     ``` java